July 2016 – February 2019 ・ Pittsburgh, Pa.

 - HuffPost and The Incline worked on the Listen To America tour to determine “What the driverless vehicles of tomorrow mean for today’s Pittsburgh workers.”

-- 90.5 WESA and The Incline partnered on a live mayoral debate ahead of the 2017 election.
+- 90.5 WESA and The Incline partnered on a live mayoral debate ahead of the 2017 election and staff members often were interviewed for The Confluence

 - Report For America selected The Incline and Billy Penn to host one of its 2018 editorial fellows to cover Pennsylvania’s state government.

-- 100 Days of Appalachia supported an The Incline project on food deserts, after placing in its Pittsburgh Pitch competition.
+- 100 Days of Appalachia supported a project on food deserts, after placing in its Pittsburgh Pitch competition.

-- Local television, including KDKA-TV and WTAE, and 90.5 WESA
+- Local television, including KDKA-TV and WTAE, on audience engagement initiatives

 Implemented The Incline’s membership program in early 2018